• World

 We have a great responsibility to keep it that way in Lofoten.
 Remember, you are visiting someone’s home, so we greatly appreciate sustainable and respectful travel.
 If you want to get into it, I recommend reading the Lofoten Code of Conduct.

 Stick to marked trails and park responsibly.
-Our nature is fragile, and we protect it better by staying on trails, and when parking is done right, its great because it means that the ambulance can get where it needs to go.
+Our nature is fragile, and we can better protect it by staying on trails.
+When parking is done right, it’s great because it means that the ambulance can get where it needs to go.

 Best time to visit Lofoten: Seasonal Advice from a Local’s Viewpoint

-Each season is special, and yes, you should visit them all four to truly get mesmerized by all the great qualities of Lofoten.
+Each season is special, and yes, you should visit all four seasons to truly be mesmerized by Lofoten’s great qualities.

-Summer, yes, it’s magical with the midnight sun, so are the calm late evenings in July.
-If you want fewer visitors and the golden light, you should visit during the golden season in the fall, a last dance before shifting into winter.
-Northern Lights, snow-covered fishing villages, and a stillness that’s just for Lofoten.
-April, the best-kept secret in the Lofoten Islands, is a great time to go, when the return of the light arrives with seabirds and the perfect time for retreat to watch the awaking in nature and in ourselves.
+Summer is magical with the midnight sun, as are the calm late evenings in July.
+Suppose you want fewer visitors and the golden light.
+In that case, you should visit during the golden season in the fall, a last dance before shifting into winter—Northern Lights, snow-covered fishing villages, and a stillness just for Lofoten.
+April, the best-kept secret in the Lofoten Islands, is a great time to go, when the return of the light arrives with seabirds, and the perfect time for retreat to watch the awakening in nature and ourselves.

 Last thoughts about Slow Travel in Lofoten Island